harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 :::tip

-If the host image doesn't have the tools you need for your pipeline, you can run load additional tools or run individual steps in their own Docker image.
-For more information about specifying and loading tools, go to [Platforms and image specifications](#platforms-and-image-specifications).
+If the host image doesn't have the tools you need for your pipeline, you can install additional tools or run individual steps in their own Docker image.
+For more information about specifying and installing tools, go to [Platforms and image specifications](#platforms-and-image-specifications).

 :::